newsn31/furry-octo-ninja/README.md

 # furry-octo-ninja
 Experimental conglomerate website using several different platforms and languages on OpenShift.

 This is going to be a code repository for working demos of websites I build.
 The idea is that I'm gonna utilize OpenShift's cloud service and create a custom cartridge similarly to an Amazon AWS stack.
 I'm going to set up a front end HTTP webserver to act as a local DNS server to redirect to several web applications running on the same machine using some socket programming.
+I'm gonna implement several mock applications using various frameworks and programming languages.